ibm-cloud-docs/watsonxdata/saphana.md

 11. Select the engine to modify the catalog's association with it.
 All in-flight queries on the modified engines are stopped.
 12. Click Save and restart engine.

-Note: You can link the SAP HANA database to the engine only when a driver is associated to that engine.
+You can link the SAP HANA database to the engine only when a driver is associated to that engine.
 Only one SAP HANA driver can be associated to an engine at a time.
 {: note}

 ## Vulnerabilities in JAR